Thema von BalticLegal im Forum Dies ist ein Forum in...

 Baltic Legal will help to set up business in Latvia or open a branch or representative office.
 Our lawyers will assist you in preparation of incorporation documents and represent your interests in the competent state authorities.

+2. Incorporation documents At the very beginning it is necessary to adopt a Decision on foundation.
+The decision on foundation might be equitable to Memorandum of Association in Western Europe countries.
+Secondly, Articles of Association should be drafted.
+According to Latvian Commercial Law, Articles of Association is most important document for company`s internal organization perspective which should be in line with the Decision on foundation and following records in the Commercial Register.
 It is necessary to pay the equity capital.
 The minimum of equity capital is EUR 2850 and it is not required to pay the entire equity capital at the moment of registration; the remaining sum might be paid within one year.
 Usually the founders open a temporary bank account in order to pay the equity capital.
 At this stage, the banks frequently ask questions related to the business and expected money flow in the account.
 Usually it is not problematic for foreigners to open a bank account, though Baltic Legal has supported the clients at this stage if necessary.
+3. Business start-up Business start-up sometimes requires diving more deeply in the proposed business in order to understand the necessity for specific permits, licenses, or registration with competent state authorities.

 According to the proposed business area, it might be required to apply at State tax authority (State Revenue Services) and to register as Value Added Tax payer.
 Baltic Legal suggests to register at Tax Authority at the moment of company establishment.
 In this case, the paperwork is minimized.